TIBCOSoftware/bw6-plugin-maven/README.md

        5. Maintainer (your name/email)
        6. checkbox- if you want to run this image on Docker host.
 If yes, you will see Docker run configurations.
        7. checkbox for Kubernetes (if checked step8 onwards)
-       8. Deployment Name (Deployment name of kubernetes)
+       8. RC Name (Replication controller name of kubernetes)
        9. No. of replicas (how many pods/instances on kubernetes)
        10. Service name (by default we are exposing service on LoadBalancer)
-       11. Service Type ((In versions 2.0.0 and later : type of service, which by default is LoadBalancer)
-       12. Container port
+       11. Container port
-       13. Namespace (Kubernetes namespace)
+       12. Namespace (Kubernetes namespace)
-       14. Env Variables (key=value comma seperated)
+       13. Env Variables (key=value comma seperated)
-       15. Checkbox - Provide the YML Resources (In versions 2.0.0 and later) : If checked, an option to provide the YML Resources location is seen.
-Set the location to a folder on your machine where you have stored the YML files for service, deployment, pods and other resources.

 h.
 The Project will be converted to Maven (Eclipse Project) nature.
 Note the workspace will index after generating POM files for the first time and may take some time.
 You can continue with the steps below by allowing this indexing to run in the background.
  - You will find parent project will get created in your workspace with a pom file.